This post may contain affiliate links. Please read our disclosure policy.

 Is your child ready for Kindergarten?
 Today we’re going to talk about it!
 I’m sharing a Kindergarten readiness checklist – for life skills!
 I was a teacher and I saw many things that I wish my students had known before coming to Kindergarten – and I’m not talking about Kindergarten Sight Words.

-As a teacher myself, I’ve been lucky enough to see things from a teacher’s side, as well as from the side as the parent.
+As a teacher myself, I’ve been lucky enough to see things from a teacher’s side, as well as from the side of the parent.
 I know that Kindergarten teachers in every school district are always willing to help young children.
 They guide them on the first day of school and beyond, without question, but teaching your child these things will help them to be more confident in this new setting.

 Parents can get a head start & teach these skills as their child is getting ready for Kindergarten.
 It’s a great way to help your child to feel more confident & comfortable in their new class. 🙂

 *Note: Before you begin reading, you should know this is not an academic skills post.

 I have many Kindergarten posts on this blog (and Pre-Kindergarten posts) where I share ideas about everything from what you need on the first day to a Kindergarten Sight Word Bundle, but this one is more about teaching your child independence and self-help skills.

 Five things to teach your child before Kindergarten

 These things may seem little to you, or not important, but I can tell you that for your child, they are HUGE when getting your child ready for Kindergarten.
-As a teacher, play therapist (working with a child age birth to five years) and a parent, I can tell you that they matter.
+As a teacher, play therapist (working with a child aged birth to five years), and parent, I can tell you that they matter.

 1. TEACH YOUR CHILD HOW TO TIE THEIR SHOES.